 America’s oil and gas companies have a responsibility to provide employees with safe working environments.
 When they fail to protect workers, they should compensate employees and families for the damage they have caused.
 Workers at Ohio’s fracking sites who have developed health issues may have claims against their former or current employers.
 Please do not hesitate to seek medical and legal assistance.

-If you or a loved one suffered a fracking workplace injury, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions.
+If you or a loved one suffered a fracking workplace injury, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding fracking accidents.